-I'm a Senior Research Assistant (Research Fellow), part of the Data Science Research Group within Computing Science and Mathematics at Stirling, and also a Visiting Fellow in Civil and Building Engineering at Loughborough University.
+I'm a Senior Lecturer within Computing Science and Mathematics at Stirling, leader of the Data Science and Intelligent Systems research group and also a member of Computational Mathematics and Optimisation research group.
+I am co-lead of the AI Theme for SICSA, helping to connect and support the AI research community in Scotland.
+I am also a Visiting Fellow in Civil and Building Engineering at Loughborough University.
 I'm interested in explainable or value-added optimisation: techniques that yield optimal or near-optimal solutions but also reveal underlying information about the problem to help people make informed decisions.
 My main focus is in metaheuristics, including evolutionary algorithms and estimation of distribution algorithms; related issues such as fitness modelling (and mining such models), handling constraints and multiple objectives, and decision support.
 I am also interested in the underlying theory of what makes particular algorithms suited to particular problems.
-I work in application areas including scheduling and simulation-based optiimsation in civil engineering and transport, and in art.
+I have applied this work to application areas including scheduling and simulation-based optimisation in civil engineering and transport, software engineering, healthcare, and art.

 I grew up in rural Aberdeenshire, spent a while in the big city (well, Aberdeen), moved to Loughborough for a bit then on to Stirling.
 I'm a Christian, husband to Jay and father of four great wee girls, and embrace my inner geek as much as possible.
 I like to build things, fix things and figure out how stuff works, I like "proper" Sci Fi like Asimov and Arthur C Clarke and Prefer Picard.
 I sometimes make sounds on a guitar, but am a good deal better at mixing the music of others.
 I helped establish the toast appreciation society at RGU, and after setting up the debating society there found I quite liked that too.
 I don't like mushrooms.
 I sometimes blog about family life here and about technical matters here.